-What's the best mountaineering backpack for alpine climbing?
-To find out, we purchased 9 of the best and most popular alpine packs and subjected them to rigorous testing to see how they compared side-by-side.
-Each pack is scored on five criteria: weight to volume ratio, durability, versatility, comfort, and features.
-From carrying loads to the base of big walls, to winter alpine climbing in Alaska, to ice cragging, these packs have seen a lot of terrain.
-Our awards and ratings highlight the best all-purpose mountaineering backpack, the most versatile pack with the best features, and the best value mountaineering backpack.
+How do you track down the best mountaineering backpack?
+We bought the best alpine packs and subjected them to rigorous testing to see how they compared side-by-side.
+From carrying loads to the base of big walls to expeditions in Alaska to ice climbing in Canada, and alpine rock in the lower 48, these packs have seen a lot of terrain.
+Our awards and ratings highlight the best all-purpose mountaineering backpack, the most versatile pack with the best features, and the best value mountaineering backpack and focused on a variety of metrics.
 Read on to find the right pack for your alpine mission.

 Analysis and Award Winners

 Ready for the winter alpine season?
 So are we.
 We've updated our review to include the newest models as well as tried and true classics.
 The Osprey Mutant 38 is the new winner of our Editors' Choice award, followed by the Arc'teryx Alpha FL, our Top Pick for fast and light missions.
 We've awarded the Gregory Denali 100 the best pack for expeditions, and the Black Diamond Speed 50 for those who want to be a little kinder to their wallets.